zshiba/pli/README.md

 $ java PLI
 >>
 ```
 5. The source can go across multiple lines.
 To indicate the end of the source, send a EOF (End Of File) control (Ctrl+D).
-See "Limitation" below.
+See the "Limitation" section below for more details.
 ```bash
 $ java PLI
 >> (quote a)